Grammar Checker

 Punctuation placement varies as well.
 British English typically places commas and full stops outside quotation marks when they're not part of the quote, while American English places them inside.
 Date formats, number formatting, and vocabulary choices (lift/elevator, boot/trunk) all vary.

 Our grammar checker respects your chosen variant.
-Select British English and it won't flag “colour” as a spelling error — but it will flag “color” as one.
+Select British English and it won't flag “colour” as a spelling error.
+But it will flag “color” as one.

 How Grammar Checking Improves Your Writing

-Good grammar isn't about following rules for their own sake — it's about clarity.
+Good grammar isn't about following rules for their own sake.
+It's about clarity.
 When your grammar is correct, readers focus on your ideas rather than stumbling over errors.
 In professional settings, grammar mistakes can undermine your credibility.

 Our grammar checker goes beyond basic error correction.
 The style suggestions identify wordy constructions, passive voice overuse, and unclear phrasing.
-These aren't strict rules — they're suggestions to make your writing more effective.
+These aren't strict rules.
+They're suggestions to make your writing more effective.
 Use them as a starting point, then apply your own judgement about what works best for your specific context.

 For the best results, write first without worrying about grammar.
 Get your ideas down, then run the checker to catch errors you missed.
 This two-pass approach produces better writing than trying to get everything perfect on the first draft.